LearnersGuild/partners/Guiding-Principles/agreements.md

 If you have feedback for supporting staff, or other stakeholders, do your best to give it directly to them.
 If that's not possible/efficient/effective it's OK to talk about them with another partner.

+### Clear personal tensions swiftly and directly

+We are human.
+Personal conflicts will come up as we work together.
+When you feel that something personal is beginning to get in the way of you working optimally with another partner, **address it directly with them as soon as you can.**

+We call this process "clearing a withhold".

+A withhold is anything that I'm "holding" in my mind or heart, that's keeping me from feeling "clear" with you.

+Withholds come in many different flavors:

+* **A Pinch:** Something someone did, that "pinched" my ego.
+I could let it go, but it's building a small level of resentment, so I'll just say it.
+For example: "When you didn't respond to that question I asked in the meeting I felt snubbed".
+Pinches are quick to resolve, and usually don't need more than a "thank you" in response.

+* **A Reality Check:** We make up stories all the time about each other.
+If you notice a belief forming in your mind about someone else, ask them about it.
+For example: "I noticed that whenever I talk about anything related to marketing, you seem to zone out.
+I'm starting to make up a story in my mind that you think I'm shitty at marketing.
+Is there any truth to that?"

+* **A Reflection:** We can see things in others that they don't see in themselves.
+Sometimes it's important to make room for a reflection in order to clear the air between us.
+Reflections can be "negative" or "positive" feedback about how we are relating personally to someone.
+This is distinctly different from feedback about their work product.
+For example: "Your accent reminds me of this guy who used to bully me, and sometimes I notice myself mad at you for no reason." or "I really like your writing style.
+I've always wanted to write like that and sometimes I notice that I feel intimidated and jealous of you."

+Sharing reflections in this way, and being heard, can often diffuse the withhold, and reduce its charge.

-If a you have a conflict with someone, use our [Conflict Resloution Process][conflict-process] to resolve it.
+If you tried to clear a withhold with someone and failed, use our [Conflict Resloution Process][conflict-process] to resolve it.

-### Clear interpersonal tensions

-### Identify real tensions. firm w/tension, flex/proposal
+### Hold Others Accountable

-## Interpersonal practices
+## Five Interpersonal Practices

-- Reflect to each other on practices
+Our interpersonal practices are aspirational.
+By definition, we will not do them perfectly, or consistently.
+Our commitment is to practice, fail, and then return again to the practice.
+Reminding each other when we forget, and reflecting to each other as we progress.

+### Practice Kindness

-### **Kindness:** Treating myself and others with dignity, respect and an open heart.
-Assuming good intentions and giving others the benefit of doubt.
+We treat ourselves and others with dignity, respect and an open heart.
+We assume good intentions and give others the benefit of doubt.

+### Practice Whole Heartedness

-### **Whole Heartedness:** Being present.
-Fully engaging in my work.
+We are present.
+Fully engaging our work.
 Mind, body, heart and spirit.
-Not holding back.
+We don't hold back.

+### Practice Radical Responsibility:

-### **Radical Responsibility:** Assuming full ownership of our collective purpose and my role(s) in it.
-Never blaming or avoiding.
-[Owning my experience, and my emotions](https://www.youtube.com/watch?v=lk_a2iWWoVQ&feature=youtu.be).
+We assume full ownership of our collective purpose and our role(s) in it.
+We don't blame or avoid.
+[We own our experience, and our emotions](https://www.youtube.com/watch?v=lk_a2iWWoVQ&feature=youtu.be).

-### Choose to be real and vulnerable
+### Practice Being Real and Vulnerable

-Sugar coating leads to cavities.
-Be real.
-Minimize bullshit and call people on it (kindly please).
+We are real with each other.
+We minimize bullshit and call people on it (kindly).
 ![Alt text](/images/candor.jpg)

-On the flip side of choosing radical honesty, is choosing to be vulnerable.
-Vulnerability means choosing to be impacted by someone else's truth and being committed to [put down our defenses/reactions/shame and to being touched/moved](https://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
+On the flip side of choosing radical honesty, we choose to be vulnerable.
+Vulnerability means choosing to be impacted by someone else's truth and being committed to [putting down our defenses/reactions/shame and to being touched/moved](https://www.ted.com/talks/brene_brown_on_vulnerability?language=en).

-### Examine Privilege; Own Yours and Ours
+### Practice Resisting and Overcoming Oppression

 Because of our collective history and the poor design of the social and economic systems we operate in, the dice are loaded.
 Racism, sexism, classism, homophobia are some of the many ways there is a systematic imbalance of power and privilege in our society.